mahamkhokhar/ObesityClassificationModel/README.md

-# Obesity Level Prediction Using Machine Learning
+# A Decision Support System for Obesity Classification: A Pre-Screening Self-Help Approach

 ## Overview